**TOP DOG PUPPY PACKAGE**

 Give your new addition the very best start at a great price.

-Our package includes a full primary vaccination course (including kennel cough); worm and flea treatment for the first month; free insurance for the first month; a nail clip and nurse puppy clinics every month for the first year.
+Our package includes a full primary vaccination course (including kennel cough); worm and flea treatment for the first month; a nail clip and nurse puppy clinics every month for the first year.

 Package value is around £130 but we are offering it at a fantastic price of just £75.